jcaip/jcaip.github.io/_posts/2016-07-15-Genetic-Algorithm.md

 ## The Approach

-The idea is to mimic biology and natrual selection acting on a _poopulation_ of organisms.
+The idea is to mimic biology and natrual selection acting on a _population_ of organisms.
 Each individual of the population has a _fitness score_, which I have defined in my code as the distance from the result of that expression to
 42. An individuals chance to reproduce to pass on its genetic information to